jpvantassel/hvsrpy/README.md

 # _hvsrpy_ - A Python package for horizontal-to-vertical spectral ratio processing

-> Joseph P. Vantassel, The University of Texas at Austin (jvantassel@utexas.edu)
+> Joseph P. Vantassel, The University of Texas at Austin

 ## Table of Contents